Skip to Content

 2. Loop through the list of orders and check for locks.
 Locks have a file naming convention of <orderno>.<timestamp>.<agentnumber>

-The agent number is set in the .conf file of the Private Agent.
-Assign a unique number to each Private Agent in the cluster.
+The agent number is set in the .conf file of the private agent.
+Assign a unique number to each private agent in the cluster.

 The agent number will be useful to determine which agent set the lock.
 If the lock was set due to the agent failing during processing,